Post-Traumatic Headaches: Not Just One Type or Treatment

 Occipital neuralgic headaches

-The occipital nerves run from the back of the head to the upper neck, and injury to these nerves can cause a variety of headaches in the upper neck and back of the head.
+The occipital nerves run from the back of the head to the upper neck, and injury to these nerves, for example with whiplash, can cause a variety of headaches in the upper neck and back of the head.
 These types of headaches may feel like numbness, stabbing, or throbbing pain.

-The temporomandibular joint connects the skull to the jaw, and TMD can cause headaches that are often mistaken for tension headaches.
-However, headaches caused by TMD often come along with other symptoms, such as clicking in the jaw, teeth grinding at night, earaches, and tenderness in the face or jaw area.
+The temporomandibular joint (TMJ) connects the skull to the jaw, and TMJ disorders can cause headaches that are often mistaken for tension headaches.
+However, headaches caused by TMJ disorders often come along with other symptoms, such as clicking in the jaw, teeth grinding at night, earaches, and tenderness in the face or jaw area.

 Sometimes the medications used to treat headaches can end up causing headaches.
 Rebound headaches occur when a medication is skipped or suddenly reduced.
 (This is also the kind of headache you get when you miss your morning cup of caffeinated coffee.)

-Learn more about the evaluation and treatment of headaches in my new interview with Dr. Steven Moskowitz, Senior Medical Director for Paradigm Outcomes in California.
+Learn more about the evaluation and treatment of post-traumatic headaches on another blog and at the Concussion Alliance website (for which I provide content expertise) and also by listening to my interview of Dr. Steven Moskowitz, Senior Medical Director for Paradigm Outcomes in California.
 He shares his insights from years practicing as a physical medicine and rehabilitation physician and pain program director.

 You Might Also Like